 Divorce almost always involves a division of marital property, which is generally defined as any property — personal or real — that was acquired by using funds that were earned during the marriage.

-Most of the time, property and debt distribution is settled between the parties in a signed Marital Settlement Agreement.
-If the matter is unable to be resolved out of court, a judge will ultimately determine who should receive which property and who will be responsible for any debt that accrued during the marriage.
+Often property and debt distribution is settled between the parties in a signed Marital Settlement Agreement.
+If the matter is unable to be resolved out of court, a judge will ultimately determine who will receive what, and who will be responsible for any debt that accrued during the marriage.

 Virginia is an “equitable distribution” state.
 This means that when the two sides are unable to negotiate a division agreement on their own, the circuit court will impose division following specific codified rules:

 - A discovery process will put all marital assets and debts on the table — these assets and liabilities will be characterized as either marital, separate or part-marital/part-separate.

 - All assets and debts will be assessed for their dollar value so that a logical division may be made.